-With over 36 years of front-line litigation experience, Hall R. Marston brings a deep and diverse range of skills to the service of the firm’s clients.
-With more than 22 jury trials, 100 plus appellate matters, and over 30 published opinions which have molded significant elements of the nation’s jurisprudence, Mr. Marston’s practice encompasses a broad sweep of general civil litigation.
+With over 36 years of front-line litigation experience, Hall Marston brings a deep and diverse range of skills to the service of the firm’s clients.
+With more than 22 jury trials, 100 plus appellate matters, and over 30 published opinions which have molded significant elements of the nation’s jurisprudence, Hall’s practice encompasses a broad sweep of general civil litigation.

-By far, Mr. Marston’s greatest accomplishment is his marriage to his lovely wife, Ysara, whose daily-packed, gourmet lunches are legendary to colleagues and clients.
-Mr. Marston prays that friends and foes alike may be blessed with their soul mates, as he has been blessed with Ysara.
+By far, Hall’s greatest accomplishment is his marriage to his lovely wife, Ysara, whose daily packed, gourmet lunches are legendary to colleagues and clients.
+Hall prays that friends and foes alike may be blessed with their soul mates, as he has been blessed with Ysara.

 Representation of Public School Districts

-In a very challenging environment for public school district facing charges of negligence arising from alleged abuse of minor students, Mr. Marston has supported multiple trial teams in briefing issues before trial and appellate courts, drafting jury instructions and providing counsel on trial tactics, with a particular view towards preservation of error for appellate review.
-In one of these trials, Mr. Marston’s client received a defense verdict after a multi-week trial.
+Hall is experienced in the challenging environment of public school districts facing charges of negligence arising from alleged abuse of minor students.
+He has supported multiple trial teams in briefing issues before trial and appellate courts, drafting jury instructions and providing counsel on trial tactics, with a particular view toward preservation of error for appellate review.
+In one of these trials, Hall’s client received a defense verdict after a multi-week trial.

-From the outset of his practice to the present, Mr. Marston has had the privilege of participating in some of the major episodes of mass tort litigation regarding pharmaceuticals and medical devices.
-He has represented defendants in the diethylstilbestrol (“DES”), Dalkon Shield, DPT and polio vaccine, TMJ Teflon implant, Bendectin and breast implant litigation and major medical device litigation.
-In this field, Mr. Marston has had perhaps the most impact in developing the law before the nation’s appellate courts in this challenging environment for manufacturers and distributors:
+From the outset of his practice to the present, Hall has had the privilege of participating in some of the major episodes of mass tort litigation regarding pharmaceuticals and medical devices.
+He has represented defendants in diethylstilbestrol (DES), Dalkon Shield, DPT and polio vaccine, TMJ Teflon implant, Bendectin and breast implant litigation and major medical device litigation.
+In this field, Hall has had perhaps the most impact in developing the law before the nation’s appellate courts in this challenging environment for manufacturers and distributors:

 - Daubert v.
-Merrell Dow: Mr. Marston represented the manufacturer of Bendectin, the only FDA-approved therapy for morning sickness, in the landmark U.S. Supreme Court case that established the trial court’s obligation to act as a “gatekeeper” to exclude unreliable expert testimony.
+Merrell Dow: Hall represented the manufacturer of Bendectin, the only FDA-approved therapy for morning sickness, in the landmark U.S. Supreme Court case that established the trial court’s obligation to act as a “gatekeeper” to exclude unreliable expert testimony.

 - Toole v.
 McClintock: At the beginning of the nationwide breast implant litigation, the manufacturers were reeling from a wave of bad publicity and adverse verdicts.
-In this case, where Mr. Marston represented appellant Baxter Healthcare Corporation, the 11th Circuit reversed a multi-million judgment, which helped turn the tide against a swell of judgments in plaintiffs favor.
+In this case, where Hall represented appellant Baxter Healthcare Corporation, the 11th Circuit reversed a multimillion-dollar judgment, which helped turn the tide against a swell of judgments in plaintiffs favor.

 - Mack v.
 Stryker Corp: This is one of three significant appellate victories for a major medical device maker, securing affirmance of the grant of summary judgment in our client’s favor on the issue of the presence of a product warning defect given the state of scientific learning at the time the device was prescribed.
 Sedgwick’s client, alone among major manufacturers in the market, has not suffered an adverse outcome before reviewing courts in cases involving this product.

-- One of the first appeals in California of a breast implant case was handled by Mr. Marston, resulting in the affirmance of a judgment in favor of his client.
+- One of the first appeals in California of a breast implant case was handled by Hall, resulting in the affirmance of a judgment in favor of his client.